mrijken/subscribe/README.md

 #### Subclass SubscriptionList

-    You can subclass SubscriptionList, like we did for ClassSubscriptionList.
+    You can subclass SubscriptionList, like we did with ClassSubscriptionList.

     For example, if you have users.